msuarezgalvez/msuarezgalvez/README.md

 ## About me 👋

 Hi, I'm Matías , a passionate metallurgical engineer from Chile.
-I'm interested in advanced maths, new technologies and advanced data analytics.
+I'm interested in advanced maths, statistics, new technologies and advanced data analytics.
 I have knowledge of languages such as python, SQL and analysis and visualization tools such as Microsoft Excel, Power BI and Tableau.

 I'm looking forward to gain experience 🏭, collaborate 🤝, learn new things 🧠 and build amazing things for the world🌍!!!